Celebrate the Epic of Evolution

 The Epic of Evolution shows that just as many species of plants, animals, and other life forms have evolved, so too have many religions and philosophies evolved, each adapted to a particular time and place.
 In showing how the different religions and philosophies have emerged, the Epic of Evolution shows that there are many paths to survival (salvation), both physical and spiritual including paths of religion and other philosophies, that invoke no supernatural power.
 This new understanding can help empower people of all religions and philosophies and at the same time promote harmony between them.

 The Epic of Evolution, although not a religion, does help to reorient people to the cosmos.
-This Epic tells the story of the universe from the perspective of science, yet also with an understanding from religion.
+This Epic tells the story of the universe from the perspective of science.
 The Epic of Evolution helps many people deepen their faith, and at the same time understand and appreciate other religions and philosophies.

 Because religions have evolved, they will continue to evolve, adapting to their environments.
 For example, many seminaries today teach Process Theology, a relatively new way of understanding God which is based on discoveries in physics and biology that are less than 150 years old.